About

 Outside of freelance sites, a lot of freelance game developers aren’t going to put this on their website.

 But you know what?
-Fuck it.
-I’m going to have the balls to do it. 🤨
+F**k it.
+I’m going to have the guts to do it. 🤨

 Figures are the lowest available estimates.